 Globally, one out of seven youth are unemployed, and one out of six adolescents are not in school.
 Conflict around the world has resulted in forced displacement with half of the world’s refugees under the age of 18.
 From stress to lack of skills or opportunities, young people can be overwhelmed by the transition from school to work.
 These factors combined with teenagers’ general lack of self-confidence contribute to a fear of the future.

-Career Experience (CE) Mentors volunteer their time to deliver 3-5 sessions at a local high school (or equivalent), providing information about the professional world and tools for how to access it.
+Mentor Boost works with volunteers to deliver 3-5 sessions at a local high school (or equivalent), providing information about the professional world and tools for how to access it.
 The students also develop an action plan for reaching their goals, and the program ends with a student-led project grounded in the learnings from the program.

 80% say the program gave them inspiration and knowledge.

 55% are more likely to go to college.